chizuru-nina-yamauchi/chizuru-nina-yamauchi/README.md

 ---

 ## ☕ **Java Projects**

+These are the assignments I had to do while I was learning Java at Digital Career Institute.

 1. **Online Shop with Currency Converter API**
    Java project with Spring Security, PostgreSQL, Thymeleaf, and API.